Parakite Review by Beni Kälin Updated Dec 2025

 Level Wings Fuze

-I only got to try the Fuze 15 and 17.5 at home, so no soaring yet.
+I only got to try the Fuze 10, 12.5, 15 and 17.5 at home, so no soaring yet.
 The Fuze is the only parakite that doesn’t have the bottom pulley, so the ratio is 1 to 4 instead of 1 to 6.
 That obviously reduces the brake travel, so you need smaller inputs to turn or fly active and the stallpoint is also higher up.
 Because the brake line always goes directly to the trailing edge, you end up pulling less brake line before the wings stalls.
 That’s also noticeable on the Fuze, it gets noticeably harder before it stalls, but it still stalls easier then for example the Moustache 1.
-It is also missing a real sharknose, that would clearly help it.
-But topspeed of the Fuze is good, it’s fast and dives well.
-But what pilots will like the most is the roll and agility.
-It is rollstable and when you clip in the toggles to relax your arms it goes perfectly straight (at the least the 17.5) But once you start rolling or doing wingovers, you need very little input to keep going or to throw a barrel roll.
-That’s a lot of fun.
-You can do one after the other on the 15 with ease, they are even quite snappy when you come with enough energy.
-The wing feels smaller than it is when it comes to doing wingovers and barrel rolls.
-Even with weight shift only they work well on the 15 when you have the energy.
-I think that agility is the Fuze strongest point.
+It is also missing a real sharknose, that would clearly help it a lot.
+The topspeed of the Fuze is good, it’s fast and dives well.
+Speed is similiar to a Moustache 2 in the same size.
+The Fuze reacts really well to toggle inputs, because it doesn’t have the lower pulley you don’t to pull down much to turn or shoot up.
+To weight-shift it doesn’t react as good as Moustache 2 does.
+It is also more delayed when you go hands up, it takes more time until it starts diving.

 Vril Wings Raptor